The beginner’s guide for The Points Guy UK: Essential tips for maximising your travel

 Here are some more of our favourite cards.

-3. Sign up for Loyalty Programmes
+3. Sign up for loyalty programmes

 Every time you fly or stay in a chain hotel, you could be earning chunks of miles and points, which can be used toward future free flights or hotel stays.
 But in order to get to that point, you need to make sure you’re signed up to loyalty programmes and adding your membership number to your booking.
 Loyalty may not always influence your booking decisions, but once you have that bum on a seat or in a hotel bed, it’s worth earning the points that are yours for the taking.
 A fuller list of programmes can be found here.

 Once you’re a bit more experienced, it’ll become a question of where to credit your miles in order to get the most return.
-This sounds counter intuitive, but it might not always make sense to credit miles to the programme of the airline you are flying.
+This sounds counter-intuitive, but it might not always make sense to credit miles to the programme of the airline you are flying.
 WhereToCredit can help you work out which programme to use.

 Action: Sign up to the major airline and hotel loyalty programmes now so you’re poised and ready to make moves.
-British Airways Executive Club and Virgin Flying Club are the most important airline programmes in the UK, and are great places to start.
-I also strongly recommend signing up to Iberia Plus now, as many great deals that pop up in the UK require you to have had one of these accounts open for 90 days.
+British Airways Executive Club and Virgin Atlantic Flying Club are the most important airline programmes in the U.K. and are great places to start.
+I also strongly recommend signing up to Iberia Plus now, as many great deals that pop up in the U.K. require you to have had one of these accounts open for 90 days.
 Don’t get caught out!
 Once you are ready to diversify your collection, you may also want to get into KLM-Air France’s FlyingBlue programme and Singapore Airlines’ KrisFlyer programme.

-4. Get a Tesco Clubcard
+4. Join Nectar and Tesco Clubcard

 Almost every major retailer (and many smaller ones!) has a presence on loyalty programme shopping portals where you can earn huge chunks of miles and points on every single purchase by simply clicking through to that retailer from the portal.
 You are most likely to be using the British Airways Executive Club eStore and Virgin Atlantic Shops Away.